 In Silicon Valley, one would need an hourly wage of $54 for a two-bedroom apartment yet the mean hourly wage is about $38.
 Consequently, more and more residents find themselves priced out of the neighborhoods they have come to call home.

 Simultaneously, the Bay Area has experienced a significant jobs-to-housing imbalance.
 Since 2010, the Bay Area has added 722,000 jobs but constructed only about 106,000 housing units.
 This subsequently has meant residents are traveling outside of the Bay Area for work contributing to traffic congestion.

-How will SV@Home’s Action Fund help address the housing crisis?
+How will SV@Home’s Action Fund help address the affordable housing crisis?

-Established in 2019, SV@Home’s Ac3on Fund (SVHAF) addresses the housing crisis through civic engagement, legislative advocacy, and support or opposition of ballot measures that impact affordable housing and homelessness.
+Established in 2019, SV@Home’s Action Fund (SVHAF) addresses the housing crisis through civic engagement, legislative advocacy, and support or opposition of ballot measures that impact affordable housing and homelessness.